Kwiebs/Forpetswithlove/exampleSite/content/english/blog/truth-about-cat-scratching.md

 ---

-## Myth #7: "Older Cats Don't Need to Scratch as Much" ❌
+## Myth #7: "older cats don't need to scratch as much" ❌

 ### The Truth: Scratching is Essential at ALL Ages